 Except as otherwise provided herein, if TNS fails to perform or observe any material term or condition of this Agreement within thirty (30) days after receipt of written notice from Reseller of such failure, Reseller may terminate this Agreement.
 Except for charges incurred as of the date of termination, Reseller shall have no further financial obligations to TNS under this Agreement.

-If Reseller cancels or terminates this Agreement or the Services provided hereunder before the completion of the Initial Term or any Renewal Term for any reason whatsoever other than pursuant to Paragraph 4.2.2 above or upon expiration of the final agreed upon term following proper notice given pursuant to paragraph 1 of this Agreement without Reseller’s renewal , Reseller agrees to pay TNS the following sums within thirty (30) days of Resellers receipt of an invoice therefore from TNS: (i) any disconnection, early cancellation, termination or other charges paid by TNS to third parties which arise as a result of such cancellation or termination, (ii) the unsatisfied portion of any minimum commitments contained in this Agreement, and (iii) an amount equal to all recurring charges specified in this Agreement which would have become due and payable by Reseller to TNS for the balance of the then current term if such cancellation or termination had not occurred.
-Upon notification by Reseller within the given time period to allow this Agreement to expire as set forth in paragraph 1, Reseller agrees to pay TNS final invoice for the last month of Services subject to Reseller’s review of the charges and subject to Reseller’s right to dispute any charges as set forth in paragraph 3.1.
+If Reseller cancels or terminates this Agreement or the Services provided hereunder before the completion of the Initial Term or any Renewal Term for any reason whatsoever other than pursuant to Paragraph 4.2.2 above [TNS Comment: The requested change is not necessary as the sentence already limits the applicability of termination fees to cancellation “before the completion of the Initial Term or any Renewal Term” If Reseller provides prior written notice of non-renewal then termination fees would not apply.], Reseller agrees to pay TNS the following sums within thirty (30) days of Resellers receipt of an invoice therefore from TNS: (i) any disconnection, early cancellation, termination or other charges paid by TNS to third parties which arise as a result of such cancellation or termination, (ii) the unsatisfied portion of any minimum commitments contained in this Agreement, and (iii) an amount equal to all recurring charges specified in this Agreement which would have become due and payable by Reseller to TNS for the balance of the then current term if such cancellation or termination had not occurred.
+Upon notification by Reseller within the given time period to allow this Agreement to expire as set forth in paragraph 1, Reseller agrees to pay TNS for all charges incurred as of the final termination date, including but not limited to the final invoice for the last month of Services subject to Reseller’s review of the charges and subject to Reseller’s right to dispute any charges as set forth in paragraph 3.1.
 Reseller’s rights to dispute and the parties’ obligation to resolve any such dispute over charges and fees as set forth in paragraph 3.1 shall survive the expiration of this Agreement as well as paragraph 13.1 including the arbitration and legal fees provisions.